Forgotten (2017 film): Plot

 When he arrives at the house, his conscience does not allow him to go through with the murder.
 He is about to leave when the mother awakes, mistaking him for her husband.
-When he turns around, the knife causes her to scream, but is able to get her to stop screaming by slowly walking away.
+When he turns around, the knife causes her to scream, but he is able to get her to stop screaming by slowly walking away.
 The issue arises when the mother's screams awaken the daughter, who sees the knife in Jin-seok's hand and runs back to her room while screaming.
 He chases the daughter, trying to get her to stop screaming as well.
 He gets his hand in between a door she is trying to push shut and overpowers her, but accidentally stabs her while trying to open the door.
-The girls mother comes up and sees a pool of blood on the floor and starts screaming, which causes him to go through with the intended murder in order to stop the mother screaming.
+The girl's mother comes up and sees a pool of blood on the floor and starts screaming, which causes him to go through with the intended murder in order to stop the mother screaming.
 On his way out, a little boy emerges and Jin-seok tells him to go back to sleep.
 As he leaves, he discovers that the family's father is his brother's doctor.

 Jin-seok meets with the doctor demanding to know why he would have his own family killed.
 In light of the financial crisis, the doctor had taken out multiple insurance policies on his wife: the murder would prevent his children from becoming homeless.
 The doctor tries to kill Jin-seok for killing his daughter; a struggle ensues, and the doctor accidentally falls to his death.

 In the present, Choi, having survived the crash, is about to poison Jin-seok, but Jin-seok informs him that his memory has returned.
 Choi reveals to him that he is the doctor's son whom Jin-seok spared 20 years ago.
 After the deaths of his family, his relatives took all the money and left him to grow up in an orphanage.
 He begs Jin-seok to tell him why he did not kill him too and whether the murders were planned by his father.
 A distraught Jin-seok lies by taking full responsibility, but Choi does not trust him.